brettc/partitionfinder/README.md

 and <foldername> is the full filepath to a folder with a phylip alignemnt and associated .cfg file.

 For more details, read the manual.

+# Special instructions for use of the iterative k-means algorithm

+Follow the same instructions given in the manual, but with two important modifications

+1. In the partitionfinder.cfg file, specify one data block for the entire alignment, e.g. for an alignment with 5,000 sites you would specify a single data block that reads, all = 1-5000;.
+2. In the partitionfinder.cfg file, modify the search to kmeans by specifying search = kmeans;

+With these modifications, your analysis should be ready to go using the normal PartitionFinder commands.

+Note that iterative kmeans has only been tested on Mac.
+It will also work on Linux, but the programs it is dependant on, i.e. raxml, phyml, and fast_TIGER need to be recompiled in Linux.